A SHORT INTRO.

 On our last day of work at the Silo, we had a barter with children from the indigenous Guarani community the Baby Winds had visited the other day.

-With the Winds’ street figures, using every bit of Silo’s amazing architecture and its back-yard, Iben created a garden full of secrets for the kids.
-Greeted at the entrance by the Baby Winds’ parade characters in Balinese masks (God knows why nicknamed “The Frogs”…), the spectators were led through a maze-like route, where a surprise was waiting for them around every corner.
+With the Winds’ street figures, using every bit of Silo’s amazing architecture and its back-yard, Signe created a garden full of secrets for the kids.
+Greeted at the entrance by the Baby Winds’ parade characters in Balinese frog-masks, the spectators were led through a maze-like route, where a surprise was waiting for them around every corner.

-First they saw an enchanted princess in a castle tower – Tatiana Cardoso’s (20 years in the project, Brazilian) otherwise quite spooky character.
+First they saw an enchanted princess in a castle tower – Tatiana Cardoso’s otherwise quite spooky character.
 Funny how a change of the context (children, tropical garden, music) changed its meaning from scary to a fairy tale.
 Then they met Signe’s Butler figure on stilts, who later on disclosed Signe’s beautiful face from under the old man’s mask.
-Round the corner, there was Lina Della Rocca’s (27 years in the project, Italian) street clown Gelsomina, waiting for them with a tray of water in little cups.
-On the Silo’s grass lawn, they saw a little scene with Sofia’s stilted African figure and Jori Snell’s (16 years in the project, Dutch) parade character we nicknamed The Skunk (no fragrance special effects in its repertoire yet, though).
+Round the corner, there was Lina Della Rocca’s street clown Gelsomina, waiting for them with a tray of water in little cups.
+On the Silo’s grass lawn, they saw a little scene with Sofia’s stilted African figure and Jori Snell’s parade character we nicknamed The Skunk (no fragrance special effects in its repertoire yet, though).

 At the end, after sharing a meal of fruit and cookies, the actors played traditional Danish games with the children on the grass lawn.
-Iben sure knows how to make kids’ eyes shine with amazement.
-(Grown-ups’ as well, actually, but it would have been soooo much fun to have met her when we were 7 years old…).
+Signe sure knows how to make kids’ eyes shine with amazement.

 The barter started with the Winds’ concert, which received a standing ovation.
 Then Matriz Africana presented two dances: coco and jongo, and that was about it for the “official presentations”, as we were invited to participate in the dancing and warned that it could go on all night long.

 “I got really scared when this very decided girl came up to me and pulled me into the middle of the circle to dance with her in front of everybody, when I was only beginning to figure out the step,” said Guillermo.
-“When they invited us, Iben told us ‘Now you must go and join them’, so I went, and suddenly found myself all alone dancing in the middle of the circle!” adds Sandra Pasini (23 years in the project, Italian).
+“When they invited us, Iben told us ‘Now you must go and join them’, so I went, and suddenly found myself all alone dancing in the middle of the circle!” adds Sandra Pasini.

-But after the initial moment of the Winds’ “stage (or, rather, roda)-fright” and trying out their first steps, pure axé followed… And we really regretted we couldn’t stay with them all night, the “overworked Viejos” that we are…
+But after the initial moment of the Winds’ stage-fright (or, rather, “roda-fright”) and trying out their first steps, pure axé followed… And we really regretted we couldn’t stay there all night, the “overworked Viejos” that we are…